 Why am I stressed about moving?

-The process itself can be exhausting.
-From hiring movers to sorting belongings, the list of decisions can feel endless.
+The process of moving can be exhausting.
+From hiring movers to sorting and packing belongings, the list of tasks to be completed can feel endless.
 Add deadlines and expenses, and the pressure builds quickly.
 It’s no surprise that moving is consistently ranked as one of life’s most stressful events.

 Much of this stress comes from uncertainty.
 Will the new neighborhood feel safe?
 Will you adjust quickly?
 These questions can linger long after moving day.
 Planning ahead and giving yourself room to breathe can make a major difference.

 Tip: Block out time in your schedule to rest between tasks.
-Even a 15-minute pause helps reduce stress.
+Even a 15-minute break can help reduce stress.

 What is the psychology of people who move a lot?

-Children who move frequently may face added challenges.
+Children who move frequently may face additional challenges.
 Studies show that changing homes often in childhood can impact academic performance and friendships.
-Adults, too, may feel rootless if they’re always preparing for the next move.
+The entire family may feel as if they can never become settled if they’re always preparing for the next move.

 Tip: Display meaningful items early in your new space to create comfort and familiarity.